 - 1. Which of the following services do you provide? - a.
 Adult Education and Literacy services, including workplace literacy services? - b.
 Family literacy services? - c.
-English literacy programs? - 2.
+English literacy and civics education programs? - 2.
 Describe the agency's program(s) and services.

 Special Rule